-With powder coating, you can create a unique finish that is resilient against high levels of ultraviolet (UV) exposure.
+With powder coating, you can create a unique finish that is resilient to high levels of ultraviolet (UV) exposure.
 This means that sunlight will not cause color fading, nor will it cause the finish to warp, crack, or flake.

 High heat tolerance

 Powder coating also has an exceptionally high heat tolerance, meaning it won’t warp or crack when exposed to high temperatures and high levels of sunlight.
 A traditional powder coated finish, in fact, can withstand temperatures of 400°F or more.
 Cerakote coating, meanwhile, has been rated safe up to a 900°F base metal temperature and 2,000°F exhaust gas temperature.